Web Audio API · FFT Analysis · Psychoacoustics Live Tool

 ◈ Who This Is For

-• Sound designers handing off stems — a stamp tells the developer exactly where the asset lives spectrally, without them needing to open a DAW or guess
+• Sound designers handing off stems — a stamp tells the developer exactly where the asset lives spectrally, without them needing to open a DAW

 02 — Reading the Output